Shibby220/Scraping101/README.md

 ## Overview

-Scraping101 is web app that uses Mongoose and Cheerio to scrape news articles and lets users leave comments on them as well.
+Scraping101 is web app that uses Mongoose and Cheerio to scrape news articles.
+The app also lets users view articles, leave comments, and delete them as well.

 View the deployed product on <a href="https://young-garden-78297.herokuapp.com/">Heroku.</a>